oonid/dilingkari/README.md

 + activate Google+ API

++ edit dilingkari.py change API_INDONESIA to your own URL

 TODO:

 1. we don't need jinja2 and markupsafe because already available on App Engine, so you can delete it.